nickbnf/glogg/DOCUMENTATION.md

 will only display lines with a space and the word `connection` somewhere after `Created a`

+*klogg* keeps history of used search patterns and provides autocomplete for them.
+This history can be cleared from search text box context menu.
+Autocomplete is case sensitive if this option is selected for matching regular expression.

 In addition to the filtered window, the match overview on the right hand side of the screen offers a view of the position of matches in the log file.
 Matches are showed as small red lines.

+In addition to regexp matches, *klogg* enables the user to mark any interesting line in the log.
+To do this, click on the round bullet in the left margin in front of the line that needs to be marked or select the line and press `'m'` hotkey.
+To mark several lines at once select them and use `'m'` hotkey or context menu.

+Marks are combined with matches and are always visible in the filtered window.
+They also appears as blue lines in the match overview.

 ### Opening files

 *klogg* provides several options for opening files:

-* using dedicated item if `File` menu or toolbar
+* using dedicated open file item in `File` menu or toolbar
 * dragging files from file manager
 * downloading file from provided url
-* providing one or many files using command line.
+* providing one or many files via command line
+* using recent files or favorites menu items.

-On Winodws and Mac OS *klogg* is configured to open `.log` files by clicking them in file manager.
+On Winodws and Mac OS *klogg* installer configures operating system to open `.log` files by clicking them in file manager.

-*klogg* can open files from remote urls.
-In that case *klogg* will download file to temporary directory and open it from there.
+#### Archives

 *klogg* can open archives (`zip`, `7z`, and `tar`).
 Archive is extracted to temporary directory and standard open file dialog is presented to